vecnathewhisperd0/fdroid-website/_docs/Build_Metadata_Reference.md

 The project’s Liberapay (https://liberapay.com) ID, if it has one.
 This should be a numeric ID, such that (for example) https://liberapay.com/~xxxxx which redirects to your account page.
+Currentlyythereyyou can add /public.json behind your team page, there you get an id field.
 This is converted to (`<liberapay>`) in the XML file (_index.xml_).